Surfaces and other Peano Continua with no Generic Chains: The Sierpi n ski carpet

 (\ref{itm:existence-of-arcs-sierpinski}).
 By \Cref{fact:existence-of-arcs}.\eqref{itm:existence-of-arcs-nls}, there are two disjoint arcs $\lambda_0, \lambda_1$ connecting $A$ to $B$ in $W \cup A \cup B$.
 Let $\cV \refines \cW$ be fine enough that $\Star(\lambda_0, \cV)$ and $\Star(\lambda_1, \cV)$ are disjoint, and call $P_i \coloneqq \runion \Star(\lambda_1, \cV)$, $i=0,1$.
 By item \eqref{itm:irrational-arcs} of the current proposition, there are $\gamma_i$ in $P_i \cup A \cup B$, with the same endpoints as $\lambda_i$, and which are irrational except possibly at such endpoints.
 Since the $P_i$'s are disjoint, so are the $\gamma_i$'s. \end{proof}

-We recall that $C(S)$ is the space of all closed connected subsets of $S$, with the Vietoris topology (see \Cref{ss.chains}). \begin{proposition} Irrational simple closed curves are dense in $C(S)$. \end{proposition} \begin{proof} A basis of open sets in $C(S)$ is given by sets of the form $O(\cW_0)$, for an $E$-connected subset $\cW_0 \sub \cW$ of some brick partition $\cW$ on $S$.
+We recall that $C(S)$ is the space of all closed connected subsets of $S$, with the Vietoris topology (see \Cref{ss.chains}). \begin{proposition} Irrational simple closed curves are dense in $C(S)$. \end{proposition} \begin{proof} It is easy to see, arguing as in \Cref{sec:Walks on Brick Partitions and their Refinements}, that $C(\cW) \coloneqq \set{O(\cW_0) : \cW_0 \sub \cW \text{ nonempty and $E$-connected}}$ is a quasi partition of $C(X)$ of $d_H$ mesh controlled by the $d$-mesh of $\cW$.
+We can thus suppose we are given a nonempty open set of $C(S)$ of the form $O(\cW_0)$, for an $E$-connected subset $\cW_0 \sub \cW$ of some brick partition $\cW$ on $S$.
 Let $w$ be a reduced walk on $\cW$, which is confined to and visits all vertices of $\cW_0$.